-The line conductors identified for replacement were all commissioned in 1968 with a design life5 of 50 years.
+The line conductors identified for replacement were all commissioned in 1968 with a design life of 50 years .

-If the line conductors in question are not replaced, it is increasingly likely that several will fail with the following three possible consequences:
+If the line conductors in question are not replaced, it is increasingly likely that several will fail with the following four possible consequences:

-- loss of supply to one or more of the four SA Water Morgan Whyalla pump stations, potentially affecting SA Water's ability to supply water to the upper Mid North and Eyre Peninsula regions of South Australia. - incurring the higher cost of repairing the transmission line on failure in a reactive fashion - risk of fire starts from dropped line conductors, with consequent impact on public safety.
+- loss of supply to one or more of the four SA Water Morgan Whyalla pump stations, potentially affecting SA Water's ability to supply water to the upper Mid North and Eyre Peninsula regions of South Australia. - Incurring the higher cost of repairing the transmission line on failure in a reactive fashion. - risk of fire start from dropped line conductors, with consequent impact on public safety.

-5 The AER considers that repex involves replacing an asset or asset component with its modern equivalent where the asset has reached the end of its economic life.
-This considers the age, condition, technology and operating environment of an existing asset.
-We present here the technical/ design lives of transmission conductors for context.
-We note that the assessment of replacing the identified assets, both in the Revenue Proposal and this RIT-T, is consistent with the concept of economic life, i.e., the expenditure decision is primarily based on the existing asset's inability to efficiently maintain its service performance requirement.
+It is noted that the AER considers that repex involves replacing an asset or asset component with its modern equivalent where the asset has reached the end of its economic life.
+This takes into account the age, condition, technology and operating environment of an existing asset.
+We present here the technical / design lives of transmission conductors for context.
+We note that the assessment of replacing the identified assets, both in the Revenue Proposal and this RIT-T, is consistent with the concept of economic life; ie, the expenditure decision is primarily based on the existing asset's inability to efficiently maintain its service performance requirement.